Hk669/blog/docs/index.md

 built my own tokenizer package to train the Tokenizer of LLM.

-- [bpetokenizer](https://pypi.org/project/bpetokenizer/), supports special tokens and regex expression. (inspired from tiktoken)
+- [bpetokenizer](https://pypi.org/project/bpetokenizer/), supports special tokens and regex expression. (inspired from tiktoken) you can also read about this on [link](./posts/bpetokenizer.md).

 ## Writing